wcordor/Courtside-Vision/DEVLOG.md

 - **Conflict:** Checked "Add a README" and "Add a .gitignore" when first created repository on GitHub.
 Push command was rejected since Git has initial commit that doesn't exist of project PC.
 - **Strategy:**

-    1. Used `git pull origin main --allow-unrelated-histories` to bridge local repo with intial repo on GitHub
+    1. Used `git pull origin main --allow-unrelated-histories` to bridge local repo with initial repo on GitHub

     2. Ran `git checkout --ours .gitignore` and `git checkout --ours README.md`, so that Git keeps developer version of files.
         - Using `git add .gitignore README.md` resolved issue finally.